-The development application was notified to nearby owners in Liverpool City Council.
-During the notification period, no submissions from the public were received, however, one submission was received from Campbelltown City Council.
+The development application was notified to nearby owners in Liverpool City Council and publicly exhibited in local print media during December 2014.
+During the notification period, no submissions from the public were received; however, one submission was received from Campbelltown City Council subsequent to the exhibition.
 Matters raised in the submission are detailed later in this report.